Energy in Indonesia: Coal

 Coal production poses risks for deforestation in Kalimantan.
 According to one Greenpeace report, a coal plant in Indonesia has decreased the fishing catches and increased the respiratory-related diseases.
+Indonesia vies with Australia and Russia for the position as the world's largest coal exporter.
+Due to the energy transition and political split between Russia and the West over Ukraine, Russia is increasingly orienting its exports towards Asia, providing stiffer competition for Indonesia.

 Oil

 Oil is a major sector in the Indonesian economy.
 During the 1980s, Indonesia was a significant oil-exporting country.
 Since 2000, domestic consumption has continued to rise while production has been falling, so in recent years Indonesia has begun importing increasing amounts of oil.
 Within Indonesia, there are considerable amounts of oil in Sumatra, Borneo, Java, and West Papua Province.
 There are said to be around 60 basins across the country, only 22 of which have been explored and exploited.
 Main oil fields in Indonesia include the following: